Interview with Julia Maiola

 Do you have any pets?

 I have one orange cat named Jack.
 He knows some dog tricks; sit, spin, shake, lay down.
 He’s very talkative.
 Seriously, you can have full-on conversations with him and he’ll look you right in the eye and respond to everything you say.
 When he’s not talking he’s sleeping.
 But when he sleeps, he purrs very loudly.
 Or he snores.
 So really he’s never silent.
+And he follows me everywhere.
 But I wouldn’t have it any other way.
+Luckily, during the day he sleeps in my bedroom instead of in the room where I write, which means I can write without his snoring disturbing me.

 Do you write full-time?

 It sure feels like I do.
 There’s always something I’m working on.
 Even if I’m not actually writing, there’s always something writing-related that needs to be done, whether that’s researching, outlining, updating social media, or making business inquiries.
 This takes up a lot of time.
 Hours.
 And even if I’m not doing physical work, I’m always thinking about what I will write.
 The stories are always playing out in my head.
 Scenes are constantly developing.
 So in that sense, yes, it is full-time, and the amount of time I put in every day is certainly full-time.
 But officially, no, I’m not a full-time writer.
-I go to school part-time.
-During the summer, I work part-time at an ice cream shop.
-The release of The Red Flag is just now starting to calm down.
-Now THAT was a full-time job.
+I have a part-time managerial job at an ice cream shop.

 What do you hope to accomplish with your writing?

 I’d love to be able to go full-time without having to wonder how I will pay the bills.
-It’s not a worry at this point in my life, but once I graduate in a few months I’m going to have to decide what to do.
+It’s not too much of a worry at this point in my life.
+I recently graduated from college one semester early, so I have some time to figure it out still.